French minister denies nationalisations on the way

-"This is not about returning to an older way of thinking, carrying out massive, general, permanent nationalisations," Moscovici told reporters after a meeting that included delegates from Blackrock, JP Morgan and Morgan Stanley .
+"This is not about returning to an older way of thinking, carrying out massive, general, permanent nationalisations," Moscovici told reporters after a meeting that included delegates from Blackrock BARS.L, JP Morgan (JPM.N) and Morgan Stanley (MS.N).

 "What is under consideration is a temporary mechanism," he said in reference to the ArcelorMittal site at Florange.